What Do English Language and Literature Professor Do?

 English Language & Literature Professor Example Teach courses in English language and literature, including linguistics and comparative literature.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-English Language & Literature Professor Responsibilities
+List of English Language & Literature Professor Job Duties

 - Prepare course materials, such as syllabi, homework assignments, and handouts.